 ticket to borrow items from the library, so if you don’t already

 have one please bring some proof of name and address (e.g. a

 current Council Tax or utility bill or a driving licence).

-be aware that although we are constantly adding to the online
+although we are constantly adding to the online catalogue not all

-catalogue not all of our collections are currently online so it is
+of our collections are currently online so it is always useful to

 - Search the card indexes held in the Library to find references

 to a wide variety of materials held at the History Centre,